Document Type : Original Research Paper

 Abstract

-Methods: This is an applied research carried out with quantitative approach and quasi-experimental design.
-A sample of 50 students of the first grade of an all-boys elementary public school in Rasht, Iran in the academic year of 2022-2023 were selected through convenience sampling method to participate in this research.
+Methods: This was an applied study carried out with quantitative approach and quasi-experimental design.
+A sample of 50 students of the first grade of an all-boys primary public school in Rasht, Iran in the academic year of 2022-2023 were selected through convenience sampling method to participate in this research.
 They were assigned to experimental and control groups.
-Five letters of the first elementary Persian Literacy were taught in the experimental group by presenting a digital story.
+Five letters of the first primary Persian Literacy were taught in the experimental group by presenting a digital story.
 In the control group, the same letters were taught through the same stories in a traditional way by the teacher.
 The stories were approved by educational experts and first grade school teachers as well.
-After teaching each letter, both groups took part in a test developed by the team leader of first grade teachers district 1 of education department in Rasht city.
+After teaching each letter, both groups took part in a test developed by the team leader of first grade teachers district 1 of education department in Rasht.
 The validity of the tests was confirmed by educational experts and elementary teachers.
 To ensure reliability, the measurement process was repeated for five letters of the Persian alphabet, all research processes were documented and the subjects' normal conditions were maintained in the evaluation process.
-The data collected were analyzed by inferential statistics methods including Anderson-Darling test, the Mann-Whitney U test and independent samples T test.
+The data were analyzed via inferential statistics methods including Anderson-Darling test, the Mann-Whitney U test and independent samples t-test.

-Findings: Results showed that the mean scores of both groups in all tests were similarly above the theoretical mean and no significant difference was found between the performance of the two groups.
+Findings: Results showed that the mean scores of both groups in all tests were similarly above the theoretical mean and no significant difference was found considering the performance of the two groups.

 Conclusion: Considering the capabilities that storytelling has in improving learning outcomes, it can be said that using stories, both in traditional and digital form, can be used as an effective method in teaching Persian and improving the reading and writing skills of primary school students.
 Also, accuracy in educational design and appropriate learning activities can enrich the use of traditional and digital stories in the education process.